backstage/backstage/plugins/kubernetes/api-report.md

   errorMessage,
 }: ErrorPanelProps_2) => JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "PendingPodContentProps" needs to be exported by the entry point index.d.ts
+//
+// @public
+export const PendingPodContent: ({
+  pod,
+}: PendingPodContentProps) => JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "PodDrawerProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "PodDrawer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public (undocumented)
+// @public
 export const PodDrawer: ({ podAndErrors, open }: PodDrawerProps) => JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "PodLogsProps" needs to be exported by the entry point index.d.ts
+//
+// @public
+export const PodLogs: React_2.FC<PodLogsProps>;

+// Warning: (ae-forgotten-export) The symbol "PodLogsDialogProps" needs to be exported by the entry point index.d.ts
+//
+// @public
+export const PodLogsDialog: ({
+  podScope: containerScope,
+}: PodLogsDialogProps) => JSX.Element;

+// @public
+export interface PodLogsOptions {
+  // (undocumented)
+  containerScope: ContainerScope;
+  // (undocumented)
+  previous?: boolean;
+}

 // Warning: (ae-missing-release-tag) "PodNamesWithErrorsContext" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //